Knights of Xentar

-Knights of Xentar is an erotic role-playing video game published for MS-DOS compatible operating systems in North America by Megatech Software in 1995.
+Knights of Xentar is an eroge role-playing video game published for MS-DOS compatible operating systems in North America by Megatech Software in 1995.
 It was originally published as in Japan.
 It is part of the Dragon Knight series of games created by Japanese game developer ELF, who originally released the game for the NEC PC-9801 computer in 1991, followed by ports for the X68000 and PC Engine CD in 1992 and 1994.
 In addition to the regular version of the game, the PC port also has an "adult" version with more explicit nudity.

-The game is a sequel of Dragon Knight and Dragon Knight II.
+The game is a sequel to Dragon Knight and Dragon Knight II.
 Its gameplay system is different from that of previous installments of the Dragon Knight series, resembling this of the early Final Fantasy (even more in the PC version) series instead of first-person-view dungeon crawler, and enabling the player to explore the entire world of the game.
 Some of the characters were renamed in the English and German localized Knights of Xentar release, including the protagonist Takeru's name changed to Desmond.